 Not too shabby, hey?
 Now rinse and repeat.
 Add any sections you think make sense for your business - from an 'About Us' section to introducing your team, outlining a product or describing your services.

-For our floristry site we're going to break things up with an image.
-We will use a relevant photo of an employee preparing flowers in the studio.
+For our pottery site we're going to break things up with an image.
+We will use a relevant photo of Harry, our potter, doing what he does best.

-One of the goals of this site is to give customers the information about our business they may need, so we'll now add a section with things like business hours, address and the delivery process.
+One of the goals of this site is to give customers the information about our business they may need, so we'll now add a section with things like business hours and the store's address.

 Notice how text is broken up with spaces and sub-headings?
 Not only does this help the page look elegant, it makes it easy for users to scan the page and find relevant information.

-The next step for Lotus & Co's one-page site is adding products to purchase.
+The next step for Potterform's one-page site is adding products to purchase.
 You can do this with our product question type.
 Use it to add products, adjust pricing and stock levels, and even apply SKUs to individual items.

 If you want your website to be able to accept payments, Paperform has you covered.
 With integrations with major gateways like Stripe, PayPal, Braintree and a bunch of others, getting paid is easy.